jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def add(first_input, second_input):
         return first_input + second_input

-  and all the tests are passing with no random failures.
-Lovely!
-I am a Programmer!
+  and all the tests are passing with no random failures, or are they?

 ----